kottans/chernivtsi-frontend-2017/homeworks/browser-api/README.md

 # Browser APIs and Patterns Homework

-You should to implement HTML page with information about lectures from [data source](https://denis-zavgorodny.github.io/slides-browser-api/homework/data/data.json).
+You have to implement HTML page with information about lectures from [data source](https://denis-zavgorodny.github.io/slides-browser-api/homework/data/data.json).

-**Points:**

-You should be implement constructor `Schedule` whit the basic capabilities:
+You should implement constructor `Schedule` with the basic capabilities:

-    - method get() should be recieve data from source
+1. method `get()` should recieve the data from data source
-    - method render() should be render data in html page
+1. method `render()` should render the data on html page

-- you should be implement mechanism of caching data for client session
+1. you should implement mechanism of caching data for client session
-- you dont must use the third-party libraries
+1. you shouldn't use the third-party libraries
-- you can a write you code by ES5 or ES6 style
+1. you can write you code in ES5 or ES6 style

 ## How to upload solution